Volume 15 - Articles-1404 MEJDS (2025) 15: 81 | Back to browse issues page

 XML Persian Abstract Print

-Background & Objective: Autism spectrum disorder is a neurodevelopmental disorder characterized by significant impairment of social interaction, communication impairment, and restricted/repetitive patterns of behavior, interests, and activities.
-In addition to the challenges caused by the main symptoms of this disorder, maladaptive behaviors such as anxiety and aggression can be associated with autism spectrum disorder and can further impair performance and quality of life.
+Background & Objectives: Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by significant impairment of social interaction, communication impairment, and restricted/repetitive patterns of behavior, interests, and activities.
+In addition to the challenges caused by the main symptoms of this disorder, maladaptive behaviors such as anxiety and aggression can be associated with ASD and further impair performance and quality of life.
 Because most people with ASD spend the majority of their lives with ASD in adulthood, there is a compelling need for effective treatments for these incompatibilities.
-Today, the diagnosis of children with autism spectrum disorders has increased and many children with autism spectrum disorders refer to rehabilitation and psychology clinics.
-Considering the many psychosocial problems that these children have in adolescence and that affect their lives, it seems very necessary to treat these children at a young age.
-Considering the various treatments that have been done for these children so far, there are few studies to investigate the effect of transcranial Direct Current Stimulation on the anxiety of children with autism spectrum disorder.
-Therefore, in this research, we seek to investigate whether transcranial Direct Current Stimulation has an effect on the anxiety of children with autism spectrum disorder or not.
+One of the psychological problems found in children with ASD is anxiety.
+This intense emotion is accompanied by an unpleasant state and internal turmoil that affects the individual, including feelings of low confidence, helplessness, and physiological arousal.
+Despite the various treatments that have been done for these children so far, there are few studies to investigate the effect of transcranial Direct Current Stimulation (tDCS) on the anxiety of children with ASD.
+Therefore, the present study aimed to examine the effectiveness of tDCS on anxiety in children with high–functioning autism spectrum disorder.

-Methods: This research was a semi-experimental type with a pre-test and post-test design with a control group.
-Among children aged 8 to 12 with autism spectrum disorder referred to the rehabilitation clinics of Yazd city, 30 qualified volunteers were included in the study with the available sampling method, 15 of them were randomly assigned to the intervention group and 15 to the intervention group.
-Were included in the control group.
-Anxiety variable scores were compared using the children's version of the Spence Anxiety Questionnaire (Spence, 1997) at two time points before and after transcranial direct electrical stimulation of the brain.
+Methods: This quasi–experimental research employed a pretest–posttest design with a control group.
+Among children aged 8 to 12 with autism spectrum disorder referred to the rehabilitation clinics of Yazd City, Iran, 30 qualified volunteers were included in the study using available sampling; 15 were randomly assigned to the intervention group and 15 to the control group.
+The inclusion criteria were as follows: having autism spectrum disorder as diagnosed by a psychiatrist, having an IQ greater than 80, being between 8 and 12 years of age, and not using other treatment methods such as medication and psychotherapy.
+The exclusion criteria were missing one tDCS session and failure to complete the questionnaire during the study.
+Each subject completed a consent form to participate in the study.
+In the present study, a Taiwan–made iOMED device (2011) was employed.
+It consisted of two electrodes (anode and cathode), each with a surface area of 35 cm².
+The electrodes were embedded in saline–soaked pads to facilitate electrical conductivity and ensure effective current delivery to the scalp.
+Anxiety variable scores were compared using Spence Children's Anxiety Scale–Child Version (SCAS–Child) (Spence, 1997) at two time points, before and after tDCS.
 Data analysis was done using SPSS version 17 software and covariance analysis.
 The significance level of the tests was 0.05.

 Type of Study: Original Research Article | Subject: Rehabilitation